-The city is also known for its food scene, so go hungry.
-It’s definitely a place for couples to indulge in tasting menu after tasting menu, try exotic new foods (it’s Africa, after all!) and forget all about the diet you were on before you said “I do.”
-There are hundreds of mouthwatering meals to be had and it’s wise to plan ahead, for dinners especially, since many of the most popular restaurants require reservations quite a bit in advance.
+The city is also known for its food scene, so arrive hungry.
+It’s definitely a place for couples to indulge in tasting menu after tasting menu.
+There are hundreds of mouthwatering meals to be had, and it’s wise to plan ahead, for dinners especially, since many of the most popular restaurants require reservations quite a bit in advance.
 Schedule time on the weekends to visit some of the food markets that are oh so tasty—it’s a good time to share so you can try more things.
 Side note: Renting a car is a good option if you’re comfortable driving on the left side of the road, but Uber is also really cheap in the city (there is no public transportation).

-Back near Cape Town is a road trip that should be included on every honeymoon itinerary: the short one to the winelands, South Africa’s Napa/Sonoma.
+Back near Cape Town is a road trip that should be included on every honeymoon itinerary: The short one to the winelands, South Africa’s Napa/Sonoma.
 Stellenbosch and Franschhoek are the two most-known wine-producing towns, with the latter drawing lovers in droves because of its selection of charming small hotels and supreme luxury properties, not to mention its acclaimed restaurants (save even more room for your days here).
-Leeu Estates’ collection includes an endlessly elegant flagship property set among vineyards and gardens (perfect for picnics and intimate walks), and two cute and more colorful hotels on the main drag of town, Leeu House and Le Quartier Francais, perfectly poised for casual meals at the Indian restaurant Marigold and Mexican-inspired brewery Tuk Tuk.
+Leeu Estates’ collection includes an endlessly elegant flagship property set among vineyards and gardens (perfect for picnics and intimate walks), and two cute and more colorful hotels on the main drag of town, Leeu House and Le Quartier Francais, perfectly poised for a casual meal at the Mexican-inspired brewery Tuk Tuk.

 Meanwhile, Sir Richard Branson’s Mont Rochelle also has a popular tasting room and restaurant for wine-drenched meals in the sun.
 It’s the perfect place to hideaway in a plush room or get a little active with lawn games overlooking the valley.
 La Residence, by the same hotel group as The Silo, is a lesson in luxury—there’s even an Elton John suite, named because it’s as lavish as the fabulous performer who has stayed there.
 You can’t help but feel like an A-lister when dining at the super-private estate or lounging at the mountain-view pool as peacocks strut around you.

 There’s so much wining and dining (and vino-tasting) to be done that it’s hard to limit yourself to one place.
 Although less well known, Paarl is another key part of the winelands, and its star is undoubtedly Babylonstoren.
 It's a historical farm—although one rooted in colonialism—that dates to the 1700s and operates to this day, producing not just wine but olive oil and countless varieties of produce (including one type of grape that tastes like mango).
 The magnificent garden tour alone is worth a visit.
-Those staying on the extensive and chic property can also swim, ride bikes, and wander through the sweet-smelling grounds when not ensconced in the bright and comfortable suites and cottages; relaxing in the salt room or sauna, or drooling over fresher-than-fresh meals at Babel, the signature restaurant.
-A day or two here and you and your partner may just decide to embrace South Africa in general—and stay.
+Those staying on the extensive and chic property can also swim, ride bikes, and wander through the sweet-smelling grounds when not ensconced in the bright and comfortable suites and cottages, relaxing in the salt room or sauna, or drooling over fresher-than-fresh meals at Babel, its signature restaurant.
+A day or two here and you and your partner may just decide to stay.